usnistgov/FIPS201/_FIPS201/authentication.md

 network using the PIV Card; the identity established through this authentication process can be used for determining access to file systems, databases, and other services available on the network.

-Selection of required Authentication Access Level (AAL) SHALL be made using the risk management process specified in [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63) Section 6.
+Selection of required Authenticator Assurance Level (AAL) SHALL be made using the risk management process specified in [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63) Section 6.

 [Table 6-2](#table-6-2) describes the authentication mechanisms defined for this Standard to support logical access control.
 An authentication mechanism that is suitable for a higher assurance level can also be applied to